 All plants thrive in a specific soil acidity, for example, azaleas and conifers do best in soil with a pH between 5.0 and 5.5, while vegetables do best with a pH between 5.8 and 6.5.

 Plants have spent a tremendous amount of time in a specific area of the world with specific growing conditions.
 Matching those conditions as much as possible will help with happy and healthy plants.

-Ancient farmers started rotating crops in 6,000 BCE to allow the soil to be replenished with nutrients that plants need.
+Ancient farmers started rotating crops in 6,000 BCE to allow the soil to be replenished with vitamins and minerals that plants need.

-Over the years this method of farming has evolved into a proper system that takes care of the soil’s ecosystem by adding organic material back into the soil, nutrients but more importantly the three main nutrients for growth are nitrogen, phosphate, and potassium.
+Over the years this farming method has evolved into a proper system that takes care of the soil’s ecosystem by adding organic material back into the soil, nutrients but more importantly the three main nutrients for growth are nitrogen, phosphate, and potassium.

 The grain crops grow shallow roots and when they rot they keep the top part of the soil from becoming too compacted, turnips do the same but when the leaves are tilled into the soil they help to deter pests in the soil as they decompose.

 As they decompose they are also releasing phosphate, and potassium into the soil.
 Legumes fix nitrogen to the soil when they have an established root system and all of these crops will add plant matter back into the soil when tilled.

 With the two-field method, the land is divided into two fields and only one-half is planted for food production.